S$^{5}$Mars: Semi-Supervised Learning for Mars Semantic Segmentation: Related Works

 \subsection{Deep Learning for Mars}

 \zjh{With the increasing amount of available data and the rapid development of computing power, deep learning is playing an increasingly important role in Mars exploration.

 For many reasons such as limited computing resources, existing deep learning methods are usually ex-situ (Earth edge).
 For terrain identification, Deep Mars~\cite{WagstaffLSGGP18} trains an AlexNet to classify engineering-focused rover images (\eg, those of rover wheels and drill holes) and orbital images.
 However, it can only recognize one object in a single image.
 The Soil Property and Object Classification (SPOC)~\cite{rothrock2016spoc} proposes to segment the Mars terrains in an image by using a fully convolutional neural network.
 Swan \etal~\cite{AI4Mars} collect a terrain segmentation dataset and evaluate the performances using DeepLabv3+~\cite{DeeplabV3_plus}.
 Considering the dependence of existing methods on large amounts of data, \cite{less} utilizes a self-supervised method and trains the model on less labeled images.
+Recently, Transformer-based network is studied~\cite{liu2023rockformer,xiong2023marsformer} for Martian rock segmentation task.
 For other tasks, Zhang \etal~\cite{zhang2018novel} deal with Mars visual navigation problem by utilizing a deep neural network, which can find the optimal path to the target point directly from the global Martian environment.

 Meanwhile, intrigued by the vision of autonomous probes that rely on deep learning even without human-in-the-loop requirements, scientists are studying the potential of implementing in-situ (Mars edge) deep learning algorithms using high-performance chips~\cite{ono2020maars}.
-For example, the Scientific Captioning Of Terrain Images (SCOTI)~\cite{qiu2020scoti} model automatically creates captions for pictures of the Martian surface based on LSTM, which helps selectively transfer more valuable data within downlink bandwidth limitations.
+For example, the Scientific Captioning of Terrain Images (SCOTI)~\cite{qiu2020scoti} model automatically creates captions for pictures of the Martian surface based on LSTM, which helps selectively transfer more valuable data within downlink bandwidth limitations.
 For energy-optimal driving, Higa \etal~\cite{higa2019vision} propose to predict energy consumption from images based on a PNASNet-5~\cite{liu2018progressive}.

-It is foreseeable that deep learning will play an irreplaceable role in future Mars exploration.
-However, it also requires a lot of annotated training data, which is often hard to obtain.
-In the paper, we present a powerful self- and semi-supervised learning framework, which can learn a good visual representation from large amounts of unlabeled data, to resolve the terrain segmentation task.}